aiplanethub/mini-bootcamp-introduction-to-pandas/indexing-selecting-and-assigning/1482-Indexing.md

 ## What is Indexing in Pandas?

 * Indexing in Pandas means selecting particular rows and columns from a DataFrame.
-* Indexing in Pandas is same as we did for a Python List and a NumPy array.
+* Indexing in Pandas is the same as a Python List or a NumPy array.
 * There are two different methods of indexing in Pandas:
-  * **loc - label based selection**
+  * **loc - label-based selection**
-  * **iloc - index based selection**
+  * **iloc - index-based selection**

-## Index Based Selection
+## Index-Based Selection

-* Index based selection is to select data based on its numerical position in DataFrame.
+* Index-based selection is to select data based on its numerical position in DataFrame.
 * **iloc** is used for selecting data based on numerical position.
-* The syntax for using **iloc** operator is **`df.iloc[ ]`**, where df is a DataFrame name.
+* The syntax for the **iloc** operator is **`df.iloc[ ]`**, where df is a DataFrame name.
 You can pass the numerical positions of rows and columns to select in the square bracket.
 * Do you remember the indexing in a NumPy array?
-If not, don’t worry, you will soon see its implementation on a dataset.
+If not, don’t worry; you will soon see its implementation on a dataset.
-* Import Pandas Library and load ‘exam_scores.csv’ file
+* Import Pandas Library and load the ‘exam_scores.csv’ file